 6. Customer churn prediction

 AI allows ecommerce businesses to understand customers better and identify new trends.
-It can analyse customer engagements across POS channels and offer insights for optimization as more consumer data becomes available.
+It can analyse customer engagements across POS channels and offer insights for optimisation as more consumer data becomes available.

 Machine learning can help your business identify and reduce customer churn by predicting when customers might be on the verge of leaving your platform.
 First, AI can pull data on customer churn indicators such as abandoned carts, browse abandonment, or website bounce rate.
 Then, you can automate purchase completion emails, loyalty discounts, and follow-up abandoned cart inquiries, making it easier to encourage customers to complete the purchase process.